yousefelassal/quote-cron/README.md

 > With the realization of one's own potential and self-confidence in one's ability, one can build a better world.

 > Baseball is the only field of endeavor where a man can succeed three times out of ten and be considered a good performer.

+> A true friend is someone who is there for you when he'd rather be anywhere else.